Haya people: Archaeological discoveries and iron technology

 Archaeologist Peter R. Schmidt discovered evidence through a combination of archaeology and oral tradition that the Haya had been smelting iron ore to make carbon steel for around 2300–2000 years.
 This discovery happened when Schmidt was working at the village of Kataruka.
 Elders at Kataruka informed Schmidt that their ancestors had smelted iron underneath a sacred shrine tree called Kaiija ("the place of the forge").
 Curious to verify their own history, elders asked Schmidt to conduct an excavation underneath the sacred shrine tree.
 Results of this excavation led to the discovery of an iron furnace carbon-dated to the 1st millennium BC.

 In the 1970s and 1980s, Schmidt documented a series of experimental smelts to understand social, cultural, and technological processes of past Haya iron making.
-A challenge at the time is that the Haya had abandoned iron smelting due to the introduction of cheap steel from foreign sources.
+A challenge at the time was that the Haya had abandoned iron smelting due to the introduction of cheap steel from foreign sources.
 Haya familiar with iron smelting practices were later tasked with recreating an iron furnace.
 This included gathering and preparing necessary materials such as iron ore, charcoal, clay to make tuyeres, and grasses.
 Haya participating in these experiments were able to create a furnace and produce iron of similar quality as those found at Iron Age sites in the region, such as KM2 and KM3.
 Iron smelting documented during these experiments were similar to open hearth furnace steel making developed in Europe during the 19th century.
 These experiments led Schmidt to forward his "preheating hypothesis."
 This hypothesis proposes that preheating was a critical component to Early Iron Age technologies in the region, allowing temperatures inside a furnace to reach 1300 to 1400 °C. During a 1976 experimental smelt, the preheating hypothesis was confirmed.
 This hypothesis was challenged by David Killick and defended by Schmidt and archaeologist Donald Avery in response to Killick's critique.
 Schmidt's preheating hypothesis was also tested and again supported by S. Terry Childs in 1996.

 Pollen core samples in the region document the loss of forested habitats and the expansion of grasslands beginning around the 2nd millennium BC and continuing up to the 11th century AD.
 It is argued that part of the advancement of grasslands in Kagera Region was due to iron smelting as it required the production of charcoal on a large scale.
 By 1500 AD, Haya iron smelters introduced the use of Miscanthidium grass (M. grass).
 As a fast-growing renewable resource, M. grass reduced the need for charcoal.
 Furthermore, its use allows for a larger carbon contact surface with iron ore inside a furnace, creating a better smelting environment.